 The Bull Run Watershed Management Unit Agreement guides cooperative management and protection of the watershed.
 The agreement serves as a partnership guide for the long-term stewardship of the Bull Run watershed.
 It describes the distinct and joint stewardship roles of the City of Portland and the USDA Forest Service as well as how the agencies will coordinate on future activities.
 The agreement articles nine specific areas to frame the joint stewardship effort:

 The agreement establishes semi-annual public working group meetings.
 At these meetings, City and Forest Service staff reviews work plans, budgets, and staff assignments.
 They also communicate about accomplishments and issues that arise during the course of management activities.
 The meetings are held in the spring and fall of each year.
 An annual report is presented at the spring meeting.
-The latest report is the fall 2012 update of the 2012 Annual Report.
+The final Annual Report from the spring 2014 meeting can be downloaded and viewed here.

 This joint document between the USDA Forest Service and Portland Water Bureau guides the day-to-day management of the watershed.